 * * * * *

-Merle J. Vaughn resides in MLA's Los Angeles office where she is the Law Firm Diversity Practice Leader and a Managing Director.
-Prior to joining MLA, Merle established and managed the Los Angeles office for Lucas Group Legal.
+Merle J. Vaughn resides in Major, Lindsey & Africa's Los Angeles office where she is the Law Firm Diversity Practice Leader and a Managing Director.
 Over the last decade, Merle has been involved in several high profile partner placements with major law firms in New York, Los Angeles, San Diego, San Francisco and Washington D.C.
 Merle was recently named Women In Law Firm Empowerment's ("WILEF") Special Advisor for Diversity.
 She has also been retained by corporations and law firms specifically for her expertise in the area of diversity recruiting.
-She can be reached at (213) 225-0625 and email@example.com.